Secure CheckoutPersonal information is secured with SSL technology.

 - Hardcover ISBN:

-Dr. Rohrig is currently the Director of the Sedgwick County Regional Forensic Science Center.
-He also holds the positions of Director, Forensic Science Laboratories and Chief Toxicologist at the Center.
-Prior to joining the Center he was Director of Laboratories at the Center for Forensic Sciences, Onondaga County, NY.
-Dr. Rohrig was previously, Vice President - Director of Toxicology of Osborn Laboratories, and Chief Toxicologist - Laboratory Director for the Office of the Chief Medical Examiner, State of Oklahoma.
-During his tenure in Oklahoma, he was a consultant to the Oklahoma State Bureau of Investigation Crime Laboratory.
-Other previous positions include Toxicologist for the Office of the Chief Medical Examiner, State of West Virginia and Chief Toxicologist for the Kansas Bureau of Investigation's Forensic Science Laboratory.
-Dr. Rohrig holds the academic position of Clinical Assistant Professor of Pathology at the University of Kansas School of Medicine-Wichita and Adjunct Professor of Criminal Justice and Forensic Science at Wichita State University.
+Timothy P. Rohrig, PhD, is currently the Director of the Sedgwick County Regional Forensic Science Center.
+He also holds the positions of Director of the Forensic Science Laboratories and Chief Toxicologist at the Center.
+Dr. Rohrig is part of the graduate faculty of Emporia State University (Kansas) and Adjunct Professor of Criminal Justice and Forensic Science at Wichita State University.
 He is also currently Visiting Professor of Forensic Toxicology at the University of Lincoln, in the United Kingdom.
-Dr. Rohrig is a Fellow of the American Academy of Forensic Sciences and the past Chairman and Secretary of the Toxicology Section.
+Dr. Rohrig is a Fellow of the American Academy of Forensic Sciences and the past Chairman and Secretary of the Toxicology Section and past President of the Society of Forensic Toxicologists (SOFT).
 In 2009, he was honored to receive the Rolla N. Harger Award for outstanding contributions to the field of Forensic Toxicology.
-He was the past President of the Southwestern Association of Toxicologists.
-Dr. Rohrig was the President (2006) and past Vice President and past Treasurer and member of the Board of Directors for the Society of Forensic Toxicologists [SOFT].
-He is also a member of several other professional organizations; including the International Association of Forensic Toxicologists.
-Dr. Rohrig sits on SOFT's Drug Facilitated Sexual Assault Committee, chairing the Technical Guidance Committee.
-He currently serves on the Wichita Area SANE/SART Advisory Committee, is a member of the Board of Directors for the Wichita Area Sexual Assault Center and Sedgwick County Methamphetamine Lab Kids Initiative Task Force.
-Dr. Rohrig was previously a member and Vice Chair of the New York Crime Laboratory Advisory Committee.
-Dr. Rohrig's current research interests include postmortem distribution of drugs, interpretive postmortem toxicology, effects of embalming and decomposition on postmortem toxicological results and the effects of drugs on human performance.
+His current research interests include postmortem distribution of drugs, interpretive postmortem toxicology, effects of embalming and decomposition on postmortem toxicological results and the effects of drugs on human performance.